 Roundup: StFX outbreak triggers hundreds of new cases, Lunenburg calls for firefighter vax mandate, Christmas contest fuels Pictou charities

 A ring from StFX.
-Students celebrating getting their X-rings have triggered one of N.S.'s biggest COVID outbreaks.
+Students celebrating getting their X-rings triggered one of N.S.'s biggest COVID outbreaks.

 By Trevor J. Adams 13 December 2021 Share this story